open-feature/js-sdk-contrib/libs/providers/config-cat-web/README.md

 It can either be created by passing the ConfigCat SDK options to ```ConfigCatProvider.create``` or the ```ConfigCatProvider``` constructor.
 The available options can be found in the [ConfigCat JavaScript (SSR) SDK](https://configcat.com/docs/sdk-reference/js-ssr/).

+The ConfigCat Web Provider only supports the `AutoPolling` mode because it caches all evaluation data to support synchronous evaluation of feature flags.

 ### Example using the default configuration